Best daily deals

 Keeping the headphones comfortable is an (almost) entirely plastic build and velour-wrapped memory foam ear pads.
 Adding to the comfort is the coiled cable (1m) that allows for travel within a studio space without having to do the constant on-again, off-again headphone tango.
 Of course, all this plastic compromises durability.
 They aren’t going to withstand a shove into a bag, and the steel-reinforced headband is flimsier than others.
 Also, remember that cable?
 It’s not removable.
 If it breaks, you’re out of luck.

-All that said, the Beyerdynamic DT 990 PRO aren’t travel cans, and Beyerdynamic doesn’t advertise them as military-grade anything.
-Instead, these are for extended listening and editing sessions, making them some of the best headphones for under $200.
+That said, the DT 990 PRO aren’t travel cans, and Beyerdynamic doesn’t advertise them as such.
+Instead, they are for extended listening and editing sessions, making them some of the best headphones for under $200.

 Beyerdynamic DT 990 PRO